 A significant reduction of the register set's size is required so I/O must be managed differently, through specific instructions.
-The register map is expected to be:
+The register map is now:

 - D1 <= for NOP

 - PC <= for INV

-I shrunk the instruction word down to 16 bits.
+The instruction word is shrunk down to 16 bits.
 It is still reminiscent of the YGREC16 older brother but I had to make clear cuts...
 The YGREC8 is a 1R1W machine (like x86) instead of the RISCy YGREC16, to remove one field.
-Speed should be great, with a very short crritical datapath, and all instruction execute in one clock cycle (except the LDCx instructions and computed writes to PC).
+Speed should be decent, with a pretty short critical datapath, and all the instructions execute in one clock cycle (except the LDCx instructions and computed writes to PC).